Layraaa/Linuxs-Doctor/README.md

 # Linux's Doctor v1.1.2.1
-Linux's Doctor is a forensic analysis tool.
-With this tool you will be able to collect sensitive data from the system and make a comparison with previous data to observe what has happened in cases of disaster, or collect data to analyze it later
+Linux's Doctor is a monitoring and forensic analysis tool.
+With this tool you will be able to monitor your system, collect sensitive data from the system and make a comparisons with previous data to observe what has happened in cases of disaster, or collect data to analyze it later

 ![Linux's-Doctor](https://user-images.githubusercontent.com/107069518/213184100-220586df-9769-4eb6-813c-c7d4cdb4417f.png)